stoutput/PHP-Crypt/README.md

 ## Encryption Keys

-If `<key>` is left unspecified during instantiation, PHP-Crypt will look for an existing key located first at `Config::$config['keyPath<library>']` and then `Config::$config['keyPath']`.
+If the encryption key is left unspecified during instantiation, PHP-Crypt will look for an existing key located first at `Config::$config['keyPath<library>']` and then `Config::$config['keyPath']`.
 If no existing key is found, PHP-Crypt automatically generates and saves a suitable random key for use by the library.

 For security purposes, keys are stored in the filesystem well outside of WWW_ROOT by default.
 Existing key files should be __lowercase__, with a suffix of `.key`, and named after the library to which they belong.
 Ex: `keyPathOpenssl => 'openssl.key'`.